 Bella loves to dance, sing and she loves Mr tumble!
 Bella can communicate through speech and makaton and copies beautifully.

 We have been working with Wouldn’t Change A Thing for a while now, and we absolutely love everything they stand for and are trying to achieve.
 The world is so much better with Bella in it.

 We are so proud to be representing Wouldn’t Change A Thing and look forward to our time with the team.

 You can follow Bella on her Social Media at the following links:

+Caleb enjoys modeling and traveling.
 He loves his family and is passionate about giving back to his church and community.
-“Let’s Do It” is his motto, and not much stands in his way!
-We are thrilled to be a part of the “Wouldn’t Change a Thing” ambassador program and look forward to helping share the message that having Down syndrome can actually be pretty awesome!
+“Let’s Do It” is his motto, and not much stands in his way!’

 You can follow Caleb on his Social Media using the following links: